kalisjoshua/kalisjoshua.me/articles/i_made_a_blog.md

 Title: I Made A Blog!
-[DRAFT]
 Date: 1 Nov 2013
-Tags: JavaScript, NodeJS, DIY
+Tags: NodeJS, DIY

 I wanted a place to publish articles I write; which would also hopefully inspire me to write more consistently, if not often.